-Written work: We will have frequent group activities, including mini-"projects" and Python worksheets.
+Worksheets: We will be using Python regularly on group worksheets.
 You will need to work with a group; this is one way we work toward Goal 5 above.
-We will have some in-class activities to help you get acquainted, and class will usually include some instruction, but some of this work will be done outside of class and become homework to turn in.
+We will have some in-class activities to help you get acquainted, and class will usually include some instruction, but most Python work will be outside of class.
 See the course website for information on Python commands and syntax.
 I recommend that you also keep a page of Python notes in the back of your notebook for quick reference to the commands we use frequently.
 Python will be available to you on all exams except the first once you pass the gateway exam.
-Uploads to WISE of your written work should be a single file.
+We will also have one or two projects that are more substantial than the routine exercises described above.
+These will be group projects and require a written report.